 It’s a mouthwatering combination of sweet and savory, and it’s totally tasty!

 First, I start with Johnsonville’s Vermont Maple Syrup Breakfast Sausage.
 It’s one of my favorite varieties because of its wonderful flavor and simple prep.
 I wrap each link in crescent rolls that are sprinkled with cinnamon and brown sugar, then bake them in the oven until they’re golden brown.
 Along with white icing for dipping, this dish is a combination of two amazing breakfast foods: sausage and cinnamon buns!

-As it happens, The Husband and I will be hosting Easter brunch this year, and these breakfast pigs in a blanket will certainly be part of the spread.
+As it happens, an old friend of mine and I will be hosting Easter brunch this year, and these breakfast pigs in a blanket will certainly be part of the spread.
 We’re doing it buffet-style, and the individually wrapped links make for easy serving alongside little ramekins of icing.
 They’re the perfect portable snack for guests who are up and mingling, and I have no doubt that the nieces and nephews will love dunking their breakfast in that sweet, sticky sauce!